 In the area of mathematics, within the boundaries of the Capistrano Unified School District, we found the number and percentage of students scoring in each proficiency level as measured by the California Standards Test (CST) in grades 2-7 in 2009-2010.
 Algebra and Geometry were included as well for grades 7-8.

+All Students

-All Students CST Mathematics
+Hispanic or Latino CST Mathematics